leonidlouis/express-sample-url-shortener/README.md

 );
 ```

-Update the database configuration in the application if necessary (e.g., user, password, host, etc.)
+### 4. Configure .env:

+create a .env file and fill it in with the appropriate information, example is in `.env.example`

-### 4. Run the application:
+### 5. Run the application:

 ```bash
 node index.js